-Despite the translation of both the NASB and NIV which might reflect a present tense, the verb for reigns in Rev 19:6 is actually an aorist verb ( $\xi\beta\alpha\sigma(\lambda\epsilon\nu\sigma\epsilon\nu)$ ).
+Despite the translation of both the NASB and NIV which might reflect a present tense, the verb for "reigns" in Rev 19:6 is actually an aorist verb ( $\epsilon\beta\alpha\sigma(\lambda\epsilon\upsilon\sigma\epsilon\nu)$ ).
 This is best understood as an ingressive aorist with the nuance "the Lord our God, the Almighty, has begun to reign."
-This reflects a literary technique of the book of Revelation, that as the judgments proceed and the end nears, the author writes as though the victory of Christ has already dawned and He has taken up His reign (even though this does not actually occur until Rev 20).
-In Rev 5:10, when the seven-sealed scroll is taken by the Lamb, we hear a song in the heavenly throne room that reflects that the unfolding of this scroll is going to lead to the inauguration of the kingdom: "And Thou hast made them to be a kingdom and priests to our God; and they will reign upon the earth."
+This reflects a literary technique of the book of Revelation, that as the judgments proceed and the end nears, the author writes as though the victory of Christ has already dawned and he has taken up his reign (even though this does not actually occur until Revelation 20).
+Swete writes: